 Delhi Durbar by Krishan Partap Singh

-There is all the drama, twists and turns in the fast paced story.
-There are all elements of politics that we know of, a power broker related to the ex-army chief turned president who is planning a coup, a minority PM who is busy managing his chair by balancing all the forces that are keeping him there, PM’s rouge son spoilt by father’s power, the secret stories of army life, the power that lies with the people who are in shadows and never come to limelight, a beautiful wife who keeps balancing between the high profile father and the husband, the illegal accounts of rich and famous in middle east and Switzerland.
+There is all the drama, twists and turns in the fast-paced story.
+There are all elements of politics that we know of.
+A power broker related to the ex-army chief turned president who is planning a coup, a minority PM who is busy managing his chair by balancing all the forces that are keeping him there.
+PM’s rogue son spoilt by father’s power, the secret stories of army life, the power that lies with the people who are in shadows and never come to limelight.
+A beautiful wife who keeps balancing between the high profile father and the husband.
+The illegal accounts of rich and famous in middle east and Switzerland.

 The world of so-called investment bankers, media battles, cricket and the obsession of politicians to be running the show.
 The real passion for the game, the late night parties and the page 3 circle of Delhi.
 All this brilliantly woven into a story that sometimes shocks you.
 Sometimes amuses you and sometimes makes you think about a world that is not visible to you but you know very well that it exists.

 The two heroes from his first book ‘Young Turks’ have been reduced to character actors in this book Delhi Durbar.
 Though the author has skillfully maintained their characters.
 The third hero has been introduced.
 And I am sure the three of them will feature in the next sequel, where should we expect a Christian or a Parsi hero being introduced.
 Author has moved ahead from his dreamy state to a more realistic one in this book.
 But nonetheless, he remains a die-hard optimist.
 And like Hindi movies, in his stories good still wins eventually over evil.
 I like this optimism, as it leaves the reader with a hope in the end.
 Rather than getting disillusioned by the all that they read in the book.